DarkSystemGit/FlowJS/README.md

-# FlowJS - A Node.JS Game Engine Library ✨
+# FlowJS - A Node.JS Game Engine ✨

 Supercharge your Node.JS game development with FlowJS! 🚀 This lightweight and efficient library provides all the essential building blocks for crafting awesome 2D games.
-Think of it as your trusty sidekick, packed with features to handle rendering, input, sprites, and more!
+It's packed with features to handle rendering, input, sprites, and more!

 ## Features that'll make you go 🤩